kubeslice-ent/egs-installation/README.md

-Here’s the README with icons added for better visual representation:

 # 🌐 EGS Installer Script

 This README provides a comprehensive guide to using the EGS Installer Script, which automates the deployment of EGS components such as Kubeslice controllers, UIs, and workers within a Kubernetes environment.